touchlab-lab/knarch.db/README.md

 ## What is this?

-This library is primarily an implementation of sqlite for iOS and MacOS, (roughly) compatible with Android, impelented with Kotlin/Native, to faciliate Kotlin multiplatform development.
+This library is primarily an implementation of sqlite for iOS and MacOS, (roughly) compatible with Android, implemented with Kotlin/Native, to faciliate Kotlin multiplatform development.

 ## KNArch?